IamCalories/ML_for_IM_in_ASC/README.md

 #### reward:
 > - Since we want to find the optimal state which can maximize the SINR, we set the reward proportional to the SINR.
 The larger the SINR, the more likely being choosen in the next time.

+---

+## Simulation Result:
+- If we don't control the power level, all BSs are on.
+The total capacity is 223 Mbps.
+--